Skip to Content

-Husky Ear Positions Meaning: 5 Examples with Pictures!
+What Do Husky Ear Positions Mean?: 5 Examples with Pictures!

 Why Do Huskies Move Their Ears?

-The following sections will go over the general possibilities for each of your Husky’s ear positions.
-You’ll also learn a few more signs to help you figure out which of the options is the actual cause of your dog’s ear movement.
+The following sections will review the general possibilities for each of your Husky’s ear positions.

 A Husky’s pointy ears